Coding for Beginners: A Step-by-Step Guide for Kids, Parents, and Educators

 - For younger students, ages 5 to 7, you can find suitable coding options that can be run on lower end computers (such as Chromebooks), on iPads, and even on mobile phones.

 - Once your student is ready to move past visual block coding, there are still some decent options that will run on Chromebooks or older Macs and PCs.
-For example, online coding courses such as Code.org and Khan Academy are web-based and only require a high speed internet connection making them perfect for Chromebooks.
+For example, online coding courses such as Code.org and Khan Academy are web-based and only require a high speed internet connection making them a perfect tool to teach coding for beginners.

 - Once students want to go even deeper into professional languages and tools, it is generally advisable to go with PCs or Macs.
 CodaKid’s courses for example run best on newer PC and Macs with at least 4G of RAM.